buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcSpaceTypeEnum.md

 ### BERTH
-A Space deidicated to the Berthing of vessels within a port or managed area
+A space dedicated to the berthing of vessels within a port or managed area

 ### USERDEFINED